ldijkman/OpenWeather/examples/TFT_eSPI_OpenWeather_LittleFS/readme.md

 so that you can edit the littlefs config.txt file from ace js inbrowser web cloud editor to configure your openweathermap api key etc.

+also could add some fields to wifimanger for openweathermap

 nice add on for electra touch tft https://ldijkman.github.io/randomnerd_esp32_wifi_manager/Touch_Electra-Electra_Touch/

 program / install it on your esp8266 from browser